Cache folder is getting too big

 The solutions to this problem is to clear the cache folder, and limit the pages or conditions under which this feature works:

-- Disable the Separate cache files for mobile devices feature to reduce the amount of cache files to half.
+- Disable the mobile-specific cache to deliver the default (desktop) cache to mobile visitors.
+This will reduce the number of cache files to half.

-- Disable the WebP Compatibility as this Add-on will duplicate the number of cache files.
+Note: This approach is only recommended if your theme is fully responsive, and you don't have any mobile-specific content on your site. - Disable the WebP Compatibility as this Add-on will duplicate the number of cache files.
 For example, you can switch to one of the two Imagify methods to serve WebP images.

 - Disable the User Cache option, or disable Page Caching for logged-in users while keeping only the optimizations on.